Elwinmage/ha-reef-card/README.md

 # Overview
 Reef card for home assistant help you to manage your reef tank.

-Used with  [ha-reefbeat-component](http://github.com/Elwinmage), your RedSea deviced can be automaticaly detected.
+Used with  [ha-reefbeat-component](http://github.com/Elwinmage), your RedSea devices can be automaticaly detected.

 ***